Maternity Care in the United States

-A process that started in late October is still ongoing now, at the end of February.
-We are still not sure exactly what coverage either I or my daughter have.
+A process that started in late October is still ongoing at the end of February.
+We were still not sure exactly what coverage either I or my daughter had.
 When we entered all the information, we were surprised that it said my daughter would be put on Medi-Cal and I would be put on something called MCAP, which is a special Medi-Cal program just for pregnant women.
 Supposedly I would be covered for the duration of my pregnancy and then would need to purchase regular insurance through the marketplace once my baby was born.

 When they say you are eligible for Medi-Cal you have little choice but to accept.
 You are not able to opt-out and take a subsidy to purchase regular marketplace insurance instead.
 If you have doctors you like that don’t take Medi-Cal, which a lot of doctors do not, then you have to leave all your doctors or pay out of pocket completely for insurance.